 The policy is expected to indicate if the company intends to transfer the full permitted percentage of distributable participating profits to shareholders.
 If the company has a practice of limiting the amount of this transfer, this should be disclosed.

 This subsection states that the company must provide a summary of the information required for the dividend policy (subsection 2) and the participating account management policy (subsection 3).
-In deciding on the appropriate level of summarization, the characteristics of disclosure stated earlier in this Guideline are expected to be followed.
+In deciding on the appropriate level of summarization, the characteristics of disclosure stated earlier in this guideline are expected to be followed.
 Such disclosure is for the benefit of the policyholders and should be supportive to this expectation.

 The company can satisfy the requirement to provide a summary by providing the policies themselves, provided they meet the characteristics of disclosure stated earlier.

-This section of the Regulations and Section 331(2)(e) of the ICA require each company to include in its annual financial statement a statement of changes for the financial year in each participating account.
+This section of the Regulations and Section 331(1)(e) of the ICA require each company to include in its annual financial statement a statement of changes for the financial year in each participating account.
 This is expected to be a statement of the change in surplus in each participating account.
 This disclosure is intended to inform policyholders of the status of the account(s) containing their policies.